Information seeking plan

 How useful is the database for you?
 Why?

-Choosing scholarly and reliable sources Name 3–5 ways of evaluating sources: how can you identify scholarly and reliable sources?
+Name 3–5 ways of evaluating sources: how can you identify scholarly and reliable sources?

-5. REFINING SEARCH RESULTSUsing the same database, list strategies for refining your search results in case you get a) irrelevant results: b) too many results: c) too few results:
+Using the same database, list strategies for refining your search results in case you get

-6. CITING AND MANAGING REFERENCESAcademic ethics and copyright For a scholarly article, what information do you need to give in the bibliography (=list of references)?
+For a scholarly article, what information do you need to give in the bibliography (=list of references)?
 The name of the author etc.

 Give an example of an article in the bibliography – write out the reference as you would if you were creating a list of references.